Mobile Suit Gundam SEED: Anime

 The series premiered in Japan on the terrestrial Tokyo Broadcasting System and Mainichi Broadcasting System networks, where it occupied the Saturday 6 pm timeslot, replacing Ultraman Cosmos.
 Mobile Suit Gundam SEED aired between October 5, 2002, and September 27, 2003.
-Each episode was streamed on the Internet the day after broadcast, for users subscribing to Nippon Telegraph and Telephone services, in Windows Media or Real format.
-The series was sold in Japan as thirteen DVD volumes released from March 28, 2003 to March 26, 2004.
+Each episode was streamed on the Internet the day after broadcast, for users subscribing to NTT services, in Windows Media or Real format.
+The series was sold in Japan as thirteen DVD volumes released from March 28, 2003 to March 26, 2004 by Bandai Visual.
 On March 26, 2004, a five-minute epilogue called After Phase: In the Valley of Stars was released on the thirteenth and final DVD of the Japanese release.
 A DVD box set of the series was released on February 23, 2010.
 A fifty-episode sequel titled Mobile Suit Gundam SEED Destiny aired in Japan from October 9, 2004 to October 1, 2005, airing on the same stations as Gundam SEED.
 Gundam SEED Destiny takes place two years after the original series and follows Shinn Asuka, focusing mainly on his involvement in the new war.

 An HD remaster edition of the series was confirmed in August 2011 although Mitsuo Fukuda stated it was leaked information and that the official information would come in the next few days.
 In November 2011, Bandai announced the release of the series in four Blu-ray compilations between March and December 2012.
 The HD version was first streamed on the Bandai Channel website in December 2011 and aired in Japan between January and November 2012.

 Bandai Entertainment licensed the animation of Gundam SEED on February 15, 2004, and it began airing in the United States and Canada that same year.
 The English adaptation was produced in association with The Ocean Group and the English-language dub was recorded at Ocean Studios in Vancouver, British Columbia, Canada.
 The series was released on ten DVDs in bilingual format between August 10, 2004, and May 10, 2005.
 The epilogue was not released on the North American DVD release because it was not licensed to Bandai Entertainment by Sunrise; however, it was released on the final European DVD release.
 Beez Entertainment also published the series in ten DVDs from June 13, 2005 to March 6, 2006.
 A two part box set called the "Anime Legends Edition" was released on January 8, 2008, and March 4, 2008, with each set containing five DVDs.

 On October 11, 2014, at their 2014 New York Comic Con panel, Sunrise announced they will be re-releasing all of the Gundam franchise, including Gundam SEED and Gundam SEED Destiny in North America though distribution from Right Stuf Inc., beginning in Spring 2015.
 On August 11, 2017, at their 2017 Otakon panel, Sunrise announced that they will be releasing the HD remaster of SEED in North America with a brand new English dub produced by NYAV Post.
 It was released on December 1, 2020.